How Big Do Toy Poodles Get? (Size + Growth Chart)

 When Does a Toy Poodle Stop Growing?

 Toy Poodles grow rapidly and reach maturity at around 6–7 months.
-This means your Toy Poodle will likely stop growing taller at this time, although he will continue filling out and putting on weight.
+Your Toy Poodle will likely stop growing taller at this time, but he will continue filling out and putting on weight.

 Toy Poodles aren’t the only dogs that beef up once they’re finished growing tall, as it’s common for many breeds.